Find your major in the School of the Arts and Experience Catalyst for yourself!

 Our approach is designed for the next generation of learners and leaders.
 Students begin with a year of discovery.
 Their second year focuses on thinking and asking why, followed by a year of research and investigation.
 The senior year culminates in a creative immersive project.

-This second-year course is designed to continue the conversation started in first year and explore the language and application of “arts” across the disciplines.
+The second year is designed to continue the conversation started in the first year and explore the language and application of “arts” across disciplines.
 Students will develop a deeper understanding of the creative imagination in a dynamic interaction with society through meaningful conversations and experiential learning with options for learning both on campus and abroad.

-In their final-semester, students are encouraged to collaborate across disciplines and engage local professionals as they dream bigger, go deeper, and complete a capstone project for public display.
+In their final-semester, students are encouraged to inspire each other across disciplines as they dream bigger, go deeper, and complete a capstone project for public display.
 These projects will prepare students to enter their fields or graduate study by requiring them to integrate and apply what they’ve learned and to reflect on these professional level experiences.